Phosphatidylinositol and Related Phosphoinositides

 5. Lyso-Phosphoinositides

-It has become apparent relatively recently that like other lysophospholipids, LPI and the polyphospho-analogues may be signalling molecules, and it has long been known that LPI stimulates the release of insulin from pancreatic cells, suggesting involvement in glucose homeostasis. sn‑2-Arachidonoyl-lysophosphatidylinositol is an endogenous ligand for a G protein-coupled receptor GPR55 and thereby can induce rapid phosphorylation of certain enzymes, including a protein kinase, which promote cancer cell proliferation, migration and metastasis.
+It has become apparent relatively recently that like other lysophospholipids, LPI and the polyphospho analogues may be signalling molecules, and it has long been known that LPI induces the release of insulin from pancreatic cells, suggesting that it has a role in glucose homeostasis. sn‑2-Arachidonoyl-lysophosphatidylinositol is an endogenous ligand for a G protein-coupled receptor GPR55 and thereby can induce rapid phosphorylation of certain enzymes, including a protein kinase, which promote cancer cell proliferation, migration and metastasis.
 Indeed, LPI is a biomarker for poor prognosis in cancer patients (15µM in ascites in ovarian cancer), and its concentration is elevated significantly in highly proliferative cancer cells in vitro.
-GPR55 is expressed in many regions of the brain, the intestines, endocrine pancreas and islets (where it may stimulate insulin release).
+GPR55 is expressed in many regions of the brain, the intestines, endocrine pancreas and islets (where it may trigger insulin release).
 It has been implicated in macrophage activation and inflammation and in several metabolic diseases (it is present at high levels in obese subjects).
 Via the action of human glycerophosphodiesterase 3 as a lysophospholipase C, it can be a precursor of the endocannabinoid 2‑arachidonoylglycerol, and in so doing this enzyme suppresses the receptor for LPI and so acts as a switch between GPR55 and endocannabinoid (CB2) signalling.

 Glycerophosphoinositol: glycerophosphoinositolSequential removal of both fatty acids from phosphatidylinositol by a phospholipase A2 (PLA2IVα), which is both a phospholipase A2 and a lysophospholipase releases water-soluble glycerophosphoinositol.
 While this can be hydrolysed by a glycerophosphodiester phosphodiesterase to inositol 1-phosphate, glycerophosphoinositol per se has its own functions, as do related compounds derived from the phosphatidylinositol phosphates.
 Glycerophosphoinositol is anti-inflammatory in that it inhibits the inflammatory and thrombotic responses induced by bacterial lipopolysaccharides (endotoxins).